Arashbaharik/intentMPC/README.md

 # intentMPC

+*You need to have Casadi on Matlab to run the code*
 1) First run "iniRMPC.m" to generate "initialRMPC.mat" as a feasible initial guess for the MPC.

 2) Classic MPC.m ,  ScenarioMPC.m and nominaMPC.m provide Matlab codes for the classic MPC, scenario-tree MPC, and nominal path (without safety constraint), respectively.
 These codes generate "determ.mat", "real{1:20}.mat" and "nominal.mat" data, respectively.
 Note that "real{1:20}.mat" corresponds to different uncertainties and "real10.mat" corresponds to the case without uncertainty.